Jack glanced up at the hoof steps above him, bleated for Helena and Phoebe to stay back.

 “What is it?”
 Helena asked.

 Jack nuzzled into her side, nibbled her neck.
 “Beta-master is in his home.
 Nothing to be scared about.
-Even if there were, I would still protect you.
+Even if he were there, I would still protect you.
 I’m the billy-goat, that’s my job.”
 His horns scraped against the wooden floorboards as he led Helena and Phoebe from underneath the master-house.

 They skipped to the other side of the yard and watched the master-house.
 The door creaked open and Beta-Master stepped out.
 Phoebe bleated and ran forward, her black fur shiny in the early-morning sun.
 Helena ran after her.
 They sauntered up to Beta-Master and stared at him, wagging their tails.